CMSgov/bcda-app/bcda-site-static/decryption_walkthrough.md

 - Has your token expired?
 Use your credentials to get a new token from `/auth/token`.
 - Is it possible you clicked on `Logout`?
 Is the lock on the `Authorize` icon not closed?
 Click it again, and after pasting your token in the `bearer_token` box, make sure to click the `Authorize` button.
 - Are there any spaces or newlines in your token?
 Remove them and paste it as a single line.
 - Do you get an HTTP 504 `GATEWAY_TIMEOUT` error?
-Make sure to add the word "bearer" (and a space) before the token, as demonstrated in the [exploring the API](#exploring-the-api-with-swagger) section.
+Make sure to add the word "Bearer" (and a space) before the token, as demonstrated in the [exploring the API](#exploring-the-api-with-swagger) section.

 ### Python not installed
 - Is this your first time running Python on your system?
 You might be interested in [this Windows installation guide](https://www.howtogeek.com/197947/how-to-install-python-on-windows/){:target="_blank"}